-A financial advisor is a professional who is licensed by the state to provide information and counsel to those who are trying to reach a monetary goal or objective.
+A financial advisor is a professional who is registered with the state, or the SEC, to provide information and counsel to those who are trying to reach a monetary goal or objective.
 This goal or objective may be retirement, or merely an attempt to earn a specific return on investment.
 Financial advisors can play an important part in your overall financial plan but learning how and why you might need a financial advisor, and when you might not need one, is important.
 The following information is provided to help you maintain control of your money while avoiding common and costly mistakes which typically occur while building the wealth necessary to sustain and support a continued comfortable lifestyle during retirement.

 Some financial advisors have a flat fee which they charge for their recommendations and advice.
 Others collect a percentage of the total money they have under their management.
 Thus, the cost of a financial advisor can vary.
 When a flat fee is charged, the client is fully aware of what the financial advisor’s costs will be in advance.
 When a percentage of total money under management is used to calculate the charge, financial advisor cost will not be fully known until earnings have been accounted for at the end of a specific time period.

 Some financial advisors have a flat fee as well as a fee for total money under management.
-Others add charges whenever a position is entered into and when an exit order is placed on behalf of their client.
 Understanding what, when, why, and how fees and charges are assessed is important to understand prior to using the services of a financial advisor as a small fee can add up quickly over time and destroy the value of a portfolio.

 For example, a 1% advisor fee on a portfolio earning 6% annually where the client is contributing $12,000 a year, would pay a financial advisor $100,438 over the course of thirty years.
 But what becomes even more important is the compounding growth which is lost because of that 1% fee.
 When the compound growth on the $100,438 fee paid to the financial advisor is lost, the total loss to the portfolio becomes $174,538.
 The additional $74,100 simply disappears, becoming part of the problem which has been defined as financialization.